Logo image

 If I have astigmatism, what are my options with cataract surgery?

-Astigmatism is a common eye condition characterized by an irregularly shaped cornea which nizagara results in blurred vision.
+Astigmatism is a common eye condition characterized by an irregularly shaped cornea which best generic levitra overnight results in blurred vision.
 There are several options for patients who have both cataracts and astigmatism.
 For patients with milder astigmatism, I may use a procedure called limbal relaxing incisions (LRI).
 LRI involves mapping the cornea and making small, partial thickness incisions in the peripheral cornea at certain depths and diameters which allows the cornea to be more rounded when it heals.
 This, in turn, reduces astigmatism and sharpens the vision.
 There are two ways of performing the LRI.
 It can be done by hand with a diamond blade or with a laser.

 The femtosecond laser is effective in correcting the shape of the cornea in patients with lower level astigmatism.
 The advantage of the femtosecond laser is in its precision.
 The laser can make cuts of very specific depths and lengths that cannot be replicated by the human hand.
 It works by generating ultrashort pulses, using low energy which prevents tissue damage.